 Laughing gas can ease your anxiety and help you feel more relaxed during most basic dental appointments (including routine or deep cleanings.)
 Nitrous oxide starts working quickly and is 100% reversible, meaning you can drive yourself home afterward.

-During your scaling and root planing, your dental hygienist will probably use a thin ultrasonic device to lift away most of the buildup under the gum line.
+During your teeth scaling and root planing (deep dental cleaning), your dental hygienist will probably use a thin ultrasonic tool to lift away most of the buildup under the gum line.
 These ultrasonic instruments move thousands of times per second and irrigate the immediate space around them while tartar is removed.
 Their technology also destroys the bacterial colonies to create a clean environment within your periodontal pockets.